Media and Communication

 Dan Golding and Liam Burke

 Gaining millions of views on websites such as YouTube and Vimeo, video essays are an important part of contemporary screen culture.
-Video Essay are also becoming more commonplace at universities.
-Video Essays provide students with a unique opportunity to develop digital literacies alongside traditional research and writing skills.
+Video essays are also becoming more commonplace at universities.
+Video essays provide students with a unique opportunity to develop digital literacies alongside traditional research and writing skills.
 Despite the enthusiasm for video essays as assessments, many institutions do not provide students with adequate resources to produce video essays.
-This project will create a portable Canvas Video Essay Module that provides students with the resources and instruction necessary to use the Adobe Creative Suite to produce portfolio-ready video essay
+This project provides students with the resources and instruction necessary to use the Adobe Creative Suite to produce portfolio-ready video essay via a a portable Canvas Video Essay Module.

 A video essay uses the language of film to advance an argument.
 Video essays require the research, analytical, and writing skills of a traditional essay, as well as expertise in video and audio production.
 Video Essays are a frequent form of assessment in film studies and we wanted to be able to introduce them to the units in Swinburne’s Cinema & Screen Studies major.
 The problem was how to ensure that students had the skills necessary to produce video essays, particularly in those units that did not have production focus.